 This project shares much in common with the emerging scholarly project known as the “cultural history of capitalism.”
 Scholars who organize their work around that theme seek to explore capitalism’s embeddedness in culture, as well as capitalism’s effects on culture.
 My work represents a specific but critical part of that scholarly agenda.
 I also situate my work in the long tradition of historically-minded critics of capitalism although I’m a measured critic, seeing as how I benefit from capitalism on a daily basis, as well.

 In more concrete terms, I am pursuing two different research projects:

-My first and most developed project is a cultural history of the origins of tourism in the United States.
+My first and project is a cultural history of the origins of tourism in the United States.
 My book, Selling the Sights: The Invention of the Tourist in American Culture traces the emergence of “tourism” and “the tourist” in American culture in the first half of the nineteenth century.
 This cultural category was produced by changes in the print culture of geographical knowledge, in the changing experiences of the technologies and business practices of transportation, and in the pressing need for cultural elites to articulate a critical relationship to these developments.
 In turn, this cultural category produced a set of durable dichotomies between “traveler” and “tourist” that shape experiences of travel and leisure to this day.
 Early national tourism was one of the central sites at which the processes of commodification inherent in emergent capitalism were applied to experiences, not just things, and as a result the practices of tourism can show us how the commodified relationships of capitalism became naturalized as part of the practice of everyday life.
 For more of my work on tourism, see:

 - Selling the Sights: The Invention of the Tourist in American Culture.
 New York: New York University Press, Forthcoming 2018.